Dreamsnake: Synopsis

-While checking on her horses, Snake meets Melissa, a girl with a severely burned face who helps the stablemaster, who takes credit for her work.
+While checking on her horses, Snake meets Melissa, a girl with a severely burned face who is the assistant and ward of the stablemaster Ras, who takes credit for her work.
 Her scars make her self-conscious of her appearance in a town of otherwise beautiful people.
 Shortly after, Snake is attacked on her way to the mayor's house by a man she assumes is the crazy.
-She discovers that Melissa has been physically and sexually abused by the stablemaster, and uses this knowledge to convince the mayor to free her.
+She discovers that Melissa is being physically and sexually abused by Ras, and uses this knowledge to convince the mayor to free her.
 Melissa accompanies Snake as her adopted daughter when Snake leaves for Center.
 Snake explains to her that dreamsnakes are very rare, and that the healers have not found a way to make them breed.
 Meanwhile, Arevin arrives at the healer's dwelling north of Mountainside, but he is told that Snake is not there, and goes south to find her.
 In Mountainside, he is briefly detained on suspicion of having been Snake's attacker, but is released.

-Snake and Melissa cross the eastern desert and reach Center, but are turned away, like every previous emissary from the healers.
+Snake and Melissa cross the eastern desert and reach Center, but are turned away, like every previous healer emissary.
 Soon after they return to the mountains, they are attacked again by the crazy, who demands the dreamsnake, and collapses when he learns the serpent is dead.
 Snake learns he is addicted to dreamsnake venom.
-Snake makes him take her to a community whose leader, North, possesses several dreamsnakes, and occasionally allows his followers to be bitten by them as a reward.
+Snake makes him take her to a community whose leader, North, possesses several dreamsnakes whose venom his followers uses as a recreational substance; he occasionally allows his followers to be bitten by the snakes as a reward.
 The community lives in a "broken dome", a relic of a past civilization.
-North, who bears all healers a grudge, puts Snake in a large, cold pit filled with dreamsnakes.
+North, a deformed albino who bears a grudge against all healers, forces Snake into a large, cold pit filled with dreamsnakes.
 In the pit, Snake realizes that the intense cold brings dreamsnakes to maturity, and they breed in triplets, rather than the paired sexes of Earth.
-Her immunity to venom allows her to survive the pit, and eventually to climb out.
-While North's henchmen are in venom-induced comas, she finds Melissa similarly comatose, and escapes with her and a bag of dreamsnakes.
-She is met outside by Arevin, who helps Melissa recover.
+Her immunity to venom allows her to survive the pit, and eventually to climb out, bringing several dreamsnakes with her.
+While North's henchmen are in venom-induced comas, she finds Melissa similarly comatose, and escapes with her and the dreamsnakes.
+She is met outside by Arevin, who helps Melissa recover, and they profess their feelings for each other.